ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

   way to avoid COPY relocations is to access imported signed pointers via the GOT.

-- PAUTHELF64 only supports the descriptor based TLS (TLSDESC).
+- PAUTHELF64 only supports the descriptor based TLS (TLSDESC) dialect.
+  The "traditional" dialect as selected by -mtls-dialect=traditional is not supported.

 The Rationale behind the requirement to avoid copy relocations is that the static linker creates the storage that the copy is placed; which